MG-RAST/clustgun/readme.txt

 If the BOOST library is not found (although installed), check if the library file names are suffixed with "-mt" and change the makefile accordingly.

 only for developing purposes:
-> make CFLAGS='-DEBUG -DTIME'
+> make CFLAGS='-DEBUG -DTIME -DEBUG_DEADLOCK'

 RUN
 ---
 basic usage:
-> ./clustgun input.fas
+> ./clustgun input.faa

 for help call clustgun without any parameters:
 > ./clustgun